 - Twitter – The same content limitations apply here.
 Do take advantage of the short bio section to drill down to the details and crystallize your “elevator pitch”.
 And confidently include links to your portfolio, website, blog, and LinkedIn if applicable.

 - LinkedIn – If you’re still not a member, get an account and make it work for you.
 Recruiters will check your profile to see if you’re a good cultural fit.
 So do be an active networker and make sure you have plenty of recommendations and endorsements.
+They will also search for candidates, so it also makes sense to have a professional LinkedIn Profile Writer keyword-optimize your profile to increase your search rankings.

 For the creative types